stra1g/gql-poke/README.md

 - Add Redis as a Cache Storage:
   - Replace the in-memory cache with Redis for better scalability and performance.
 - Enhance Pagination Metadata:
-  - Add properties like total and has_next_page to the pagination response.
+  - Add properties like total_count and has_next_page to the pagination response.
 - Expand Pokémon Data:
   - Add more properties (e.g., abilities, stats) to the Pokémon model.
 - Improve Error Handling: